-Asking participants to rate T2 visibility on a continuous scale allowed to examine whether the AB results from a continuous degradation or from an all-or-none loss of conscious access.
+Asking participants to rate T2 visibility on a continuous scale allowed us to examine whether the AB results from a continuous degradation or from an all-or-none loss of conscious access.
 According to the first hypothesis, the AB should have yielded unimodal and gradually shifting response distributions on the visibility scale.
-Our results invalidate this hypothesis and demonstrate a bimodal distribution : on some trials T2 is entirely invisible, and on others it is as visible as when no T1 task is required.
+Our results invalidate this hypothesis and demonstrate a bimodal distribution: On some trials T2 was entirely invisible, and on others it was as visible as when no T1 task was required.

-Because we collected T2 ratings less than 300 ms after T2 was presented, our results are unlikely to be affected by a quick forgetting of having seen T2.
-Rather, among the various psychological accounts of the AB phenomenon, the two-stage model (Chun & Potter, 1995) seem to give the most satisfactory explanation to these results.
-According to this model, a stimulus must undergo two stages of processing in order to be correctly reported and the second stage can process only one stimulus at a time.
-Thus, the AB deficit would reflect the fact that, as long as the second stage is occupied by T1, access to this stage is denied to T2, which is thus susceptible to be erased by a trailing mask.
-However, this psychological account of the AB does not specify the neuronal mechanisms underlying the two stages, nor their dynamics.
+Because we asked for a subjective visibility judgment on T2 very shortly after T2 was presented (the scale appeared less than 300 ms after T2 onset), our results are unlikely to have been affected by quick forgetting of having seen T2.
+Rather, among the various psychological accounts of the AB phenomenon, the two-stage model (Chun & Potter, 1995) seems to give the most satisfactory explanation of these results.
+According to this model, a stimulus must undergo two stages of processing in order to be correctly reported, and the second stage can process only one stimulus at a time.
+Thus, the AB deficit would reflect the fact that as long as the second stage is occupied by T1, T2 is denied access to this stage and is thus susceptible to being erased by a trailing mask.
+However, this psychological account